ZeayW/HyperCutNet/README.md

-# ParSGCN-Extension: Circuit Net Connectivity Prediction
+# HyperCutNet: Net Cut Connectivity Prediction

 This project implements a **multi-stage Heterogeneous Graph Neural Network (GNN)** to predict the connectivity or cut probability of nets in graphs.